 - DNAse reaction: negative

 - Superoxol Test (reaction with 30% hydrogen peroxide): may show weak to a strong reaction.

 Various serogroups of N.meningitidis are differentiated by slide agglutination test using monovalent antisera.

-Several serological tests such as enzyme immunoassay, latex agglutination, and rapid diagnostic tests are available for the detection antibodies against capsular antigens of Neisseria meningitidis.
+Several serological tests, such as enzyme immunoassay, latex agglutination, and rapid diagnostic tests, are available to detect antibodies against capsular antigens of Neisseria meningitidis.
 Serological tests help in the retrospective diagnosis of disease.
-Antibodies are also seen when vaccination is successful and also in cases of chronic meningococcemia.
+Antibodies are also seen when vaccination is successful and in cases of chronic meningococcemia.

 PCR-based diagnosis provides confirmation of meningococcal disease from blood, CSF, or other normally sterile sites with a validity comparable to that of culture-based diagnosis.

 - Nadine G. Rouphael N G and Stephens D S “Neisseria meningitidis: Biology, Microbiology, and Epidemiology” Methods Mol Biol.
 2012; 799: 1–20.